rstraub/rstraub.github.io/_drafts/tweaks-for-productive-terminal.md

 Keeping this in mind, wouldn't it make a lot of sense to optimize that tool as much as you can?
 I'll show you five tweaks to make the most out of your terminal.

-## 🖥️ Upgrade your Terminal Emulator
+## 🖥️ Upgrade Your Terminal Emulator

 A [Terminal Emulator](https://en.wikipedia.org/wiki/Terminal_emulator) is the application you use to interact with your shell.
 Your OS comes with a default terminal, and they can be pretty good, but there are more powerful "aftermarket" options around.